-Using pliers style clippers is a quick and uncomplicated way of cutting dogs’ nails.
+Using pliers-style clippers is a quick and uncomplicated way of cutting dogs’ nails.
 They are easy to handle and usually come with a safety guard to help avoid cutting into the quick.
-Their construction make them very sturdy and suitable for very large and thick nails.
+Their construction makes them very sturdy and suitable for very large and thick nails.

-Once you and your dog have become habituated with the pliers style clippers, cutting your dog’s nails should only take a few minutes.
+Once you and your dog have become habituated to the plier’s style clippers, cutting your dog’s nails should only take a few minutes.

 However, if your dog already has cracked and splintered nails, you should use an electric grinder or manually file them to prevent further damage and allow them to heal.